The Dental Implant Process

-Claremont Dental Institute performs every stage of the dental implant process at their Claremont, CA dentist office.
+Claremont Dental Institute performs every stage of the dental implant process at our Claremont, CA dentist office.
 This will save you the time and hassle traveling to multiple dentist offices and specialists.

 Consultation and Planning

-At your initial consultation, Dr. Patel or Dr. Fountain will review your medical history and perform an oral health exam to see if you qualify for dental implants.
-They will take x-rays and use advanced CT scanning to analyze your teeth and bone tissue.
+At your initial consultation, Dr. Fountain will review your medical history and perform an oral health exam to see if you qualify for dental implants.
+He will take x-rays and use advanced CT scanning to analyze your teeth and bone tissue.
 It is important to determine if you have a sufficient amount of bone that can support the implant posts.

 At your implant consultation, you and your dentist can discuss your concerns and they will be able to answer all your questions.
-Dr. Patel or Dr. Fountain will develop a customized treatment plan to map out every step of your implant process.
-They will determine how many implants and what kind you need as well as what type dental restoration will work best for you.
+Dr. Fountain will develop a customized treatment plan to map out every step of your implant process.
+He will determine how many implants and what kind you need, and what type of dental restoration will work best for you.